cloudify-cosmo/cloudify-stage/doc/widgets/readme.md

 Also you can pass a 'drilldownContext' to the drilldown page.
 This context will be saved on the URL and will be available through the app context.
 This value will be saved upon refresh, so if a user drilldown to a page, and then refreshes the page, the context will be saved (for example - selected deployment in drilldown deployment page)

 for example:
-When selecting a deployment we drilldown to a deployment page.
+When selecting a deployment we drill down to a deployment page.
 It looks like this:

 ```javascript
     _selectDeployment(item) {